darshan-raul/Apollo11/README.md

 Heres how our final project will look like:

-A full fledged Baking store app
+A full fledged Cloud native platform app
   - This will include 3-4 microservices and will include:
     - multiple communication mechanisms : REST, graphql, gRPC
     - Databases - both sql and no-sql